gabrielvictorcf/minirc/README.md

 - Guilherme Machado Rios - 11222839

 ## How to
+1. Compile with `make`
-1. Open two terminals (or have two hosts in the same network)
+2. Open two terminals (or have two hosts in the same network)
-2. In each terminal, run `make run`
+3. In each terminal, run `make run`
-3. Now you can just start chatting!
+4. Now you can just start chatting!

+## Specifications
+- linux 5.10.16.3
+- gcc (Debian 10.2.1-6) 10.2.1 20210110